wkumari/draft-wkumari-dnsop-extended-error/README.md

 4. Defined Extended DNS Errors

    This document defines some initial EDE codes.
-The mechanism is intended to be extensible, and additional codepoint will be registered in the "Extended DNS Errors" registry.
+The mechanism is intended to be extensible, and additional codepoints will be registered in the "Extended DNS Errors" registry.
 This document provides suggestions for the R flag, but the originating server may ignore these recommendations if it knows better.